-What’s Expected of the Masculine Man?
+What’s Expected of a Man?

 Some guys come to The Family Alpha much like those who come to their New Year’s resolutions.
 They are pumped, motivated, and ready to go then when they realize what is required of them, they quit.
 The idea of reading, applying, improving fashion or being in charge of your life is awesome, the application?
 Not quite as glamorous.